assemble/assemble/docs/recipes/assemblefile.md

 **Freedom to create**

-Although most of the following examples will show tasks being defined, this only because it's easy to write examples with tasks.
-But your `assemblefile.js` does not need to have tasks, or require that you use the file system API (`src` and `dest`).
+Although most of the following examples will show tasks being defined and `src` or `dest` being used, this is only because it's easy to write examples with tasks.
+But your `assemblefile.js` doesn't have to contain tasks, and _there is no requirement to use the file system API (`src` and `dest`)_.

 You can use any part of the Assemble API in your `assemblefile.js`, or just regular JavaScript if that's what you need.

+## Example assemblefiles

-## Copy files
+### Copy files

 The following `assemblefile.js` has a task defined that will copy all of the `.js` files from the root of your project to the `assets/js` folder.